How-to's and Support

 Mean Lead Time for Changes

 Mean lead time for changes measures how long it takes a commit to get into production.
-It helps engineering and DevOps leaders understand how healthy their teams’ cycle time is, and whether they would be able to handle a sudden influx of requests.
-Like deployment frequency, this metric provides a way to establish the pace of software delivery at an organization—its velocity.
+It helps engineering and DevOps leaders understand how healthy their teams’ cycle time is and whether they would be able to handle a sudden influx of requests.
+Like deployment frequency, this metric provides a way to establish an organization's pace of software delivery—its velocity.

 Mean Time to Recover

 How long does it take a team to restore service in the event of an unplanned outage or another incident?
 This data point is the team’s mean time to recover.
 It is critical to be able to restore service as quickly as possible (with a low mean time to recover).
-Elite performers improve this metric with the help of robust monitoring and the implementation of progressive delivery practices.
+Elite performers improve this metric through robust monitoring and the implementation of progressive delivery practices.

 Change Failure Rate